 The park has several rides.
 The Pearl Express Train takes you all over the park.
 And if you are brave, you can see a spectacular view from the Orlando StarFlyer.
 Along with the rides, Icon Park also features Madame Tussauds, SEA LIFE Aquarium, and the Museum of Illusions.

 If you get hungry, the park has several restaurants at the park and nearby.
 If you are a Blake Shelton Fan, you will have to visit his food and entertainment venue, Ole Red.
 Gordon Ramsay’s Fish and Chips will give you a taste of England.
-And there are familiar chains including Outback Steakhouse and Buffalo Wild Wings.
+And there are familiar chains, including Outback Steakhouse and Buffalo Wild Wings.
 We chose to eat at Joe’s Crab Shack near the park, as Steve has been wanting to go there for years.
 It did not disappoint and we have eaten at other locations since this trip.

 Day 2: Titusville, Playlinda Beach and the Merrit Island National Wildlife Refuge